Prelf1992/mlops-template-repository/README.md

 * Commit 210: Refactor: Add new feature dependencies to improve user experience. at 2025-06-06 16:26:04
 * Commit 211: Test: Fix bug in script to align with standards. at 2025-06-06 17:07:45
 * Commit 212: Style: Update documentation for UI to improve user experience. at 2025-06-06 16:23:06
+* Commit 213: Chore: Optimize performance of dependencies to ensure stability. at 2025-06-09 11:22:01